 Before you decide to pay your children for achieving good school grades, you might want to ask yourself a few questions about education, money and how you want to bring your kids up.

 First of all, should you pay your child for good grades at all?
 The truth is, it really depends on what you value.
 Are good grades from your children important to you?
 Or is it more about the learning process itself?
 And what’s a good grade for your son or daughter?
-A solid B or C in a difficult subject is a real win for some kids; don’t just aim for the A stars!
+A solid B or C in a difficult subject is a real win for some kids; don’t just aim for A’s!

 Additionally, what do you see as your ultimate goal?
 Why do you want your kids to earn good grades?
 Do you hope they will achieve high exam scores, get into a good university and then a good job?
 Perhaps you think that by aiming high you’re pushing them at the right level.
 And of course, it depends on your child’s goals – do they already have an ambition?
 A vision of what they would like to do in the future?
 Do they see good grades as a route towards this goal?
 We don’t believe that one size fits all, but it’s helpful to weigh up both sides.